 - spray paint

 When I buy candles I always go for the shape of the candle jar over the scent.
-I loved this candle’s shape, but unfortunately, the candle did not smell tranquil.
+I loved this candle’s shape, but unfortunately, the candle did not smell calm.

 I bought several because of the cute glass jars.
-If you zoom in it is a #madeintheusa find from here.
+If you zoom in it is a made-in-the-USA candle.